bob-606/5.easa.fi/README.md

 ## 84. In which way does the position of the center of pressure move at a positively shaped profile with increasing angle of attack?
-In which way does the position of the center of pressure move at a positively shaped profile with increasing angle of attack?
 - It moves to the wing tips
 - ***It moves forward until reaching the critical angle of attack***
 - It moves forward first, then backward